 While it’s possible to pat insulation back into place, this type of a fix generally doesn’t last for very long.
 Changing around your insulation is not safe without a professional who knows how to protect workers from exposure to substances within the insulation.
 If insulation is old enough to have shifted and created awkward pockets of differentiating temperatures, then attic insulation replacement is your best bet.

 While it may be an unpleasant thought, infestations can wreak absolute havoc on your attic’s insulation.
-Rodents, opossums, bugs and even snakes can make themselves at home in the comfortable warmth of your insulation.
+Rodents, opossums, and bugs can make themselves at home in the comfortable warmth of your insulation.
 These infestations can go largely undetected.
 Keep a keen eye out for disturbed patches of insulation and/or fecal droppings, and sniff around for any foul odors to determine whether or not you have an infestation.

 If you suspect an infestation, your home needs help immediately.
-First, you will need to eradicate the pests, then move to replacing attic insulation.
+First, you will need to eradicate the animals, then move to replacing attic insulation.
 At the bare minimum, you need attic insulation removal and replacement where the infestation occurred and damage is present.

 Because of the exposure to the elements that attics receive throughout the year, mold is an issue that often plagues homeowners.
 Attic insulation is a particular candidate for mold infestation as it provides the warm, moist and dark environment that spores need to survive and thrive.
 Our humid and rainy Pacific Northwest doesn’t help in this regard!